frc2357/pi-clock/README.md

 ### WiFi Setup

-If you're shop has WiFi and you're setting this up at home, many home routers have a "guest" SSID you can set to the exact same name and password as your shop WiFi.
+If your shop has WiFi and you're setting this up at home, many home routers have a "guest" SSID you can set to the exact same name and password as your shop WiFi.
 This makes testing seamless.